Gemstone: Treatment

 Gemstones are often treated to enhance the color or clarity of the stone.
+In some cases, the treatment applied to the gemstone can also increase its durability.
+Even though natural gemstones can be transformed using the traditional method of cutting and polishing, other treatment options allow the stone's appearance to be enhanced.
 Depending on the type and extent of treatment, they can affect the value of the stone.
 Some treatments are used widely because the resulting gem is stable, while others are not accepted most commonly because the gem color is unstable and may revert to the original tone.

+Early history

+Before modern-day tools, thousands of years ago, a variety of techniques were used to treat and enhance gemstones.
+Some of the earliest methods of gemstone treatment date back to the Minoan Age, for example foiling, in which metal foil is used to enhance a gemstone's colour.
+Other methods recorded 2000 years ago in the book Natural History by Pliny the Elder include oiling and dyeing/staining.

 Heat

 Heat can either improve or spoil gemstone color or clarity.
 The heating process has been well known to gem miners and cutters for centuries, and in many stone types heating is a common practice.
 Most citrine is made by heating amethyst, and partial heating with a strong gradient results in "ametrine" – a stone partly amethyst and partly citrine.
 Aquamarine is often heated to remove yellow tones, or to change green colors into the more desirable blue, or enhance its existing blue color to a deeper blue.

 Nearly all tanzanite is heated at low temperatures to remove brown undertones and give a more desirable blue / purple color.
 A considerable portion of all sapphire and ruby is treated with a variety of heat treatments to improve both color and clarity.

 When jewelry containing diamonds is heated for repairs, the diamond should be protected with boric acid; otherwise, the diamond, which is pure carbon, could be burned on the surface or even burned completely up.
 When jewelry containing sapphires or rubies is heated, those stones should not be coated with boric acid (which can etch the surface) or any other substance.
 They do not have to be protected from burning, like a diamond (although the stones do need to be protected from heat stress fracture by immersing the part of the jewelry with stones in the water when metal parts are heated).